 Exif Fixer helps fix this; it reads the full metadata from a selected JPEG image, and if the required elements are missing it can add them for you with a single click.

 Exif Fixer is entirely free to use.
-If you like it feel free to throw a dollar/etc or two into the tip jar (PayPal link), but that really isn't required.
+If you like it feel free to throw a dollar/etc or two into the tip jar (PayPal link), or if you use bitcoin throw in a fraction of a bitcoin if you prefer (bitcoin link) but that really isn't required.

 To use: Click to choose a JPEG, or drag-and-drop a JPEG into the main image area.
 If the necessary properties are missing you can add the data in a single click.